0x0630ff/catLaserEsp32_v2/README.md

     * 180 pointing right
     * 90 straight ahead.
 - Get the timers to work.
-    * Servos are moving too fast.
+    * Servos are moving too fast. (or too slow or even not at all...)

 #### Plans:
 - Add dual core usage for the ESP32's two cores.